 Two years ago, chippers came through our area.
 I know that wood mulch is a great mulch for perennial systems (like an orchard) I made sure we had them drop off several truckloads.
 The grassy patch of lawn where it was dumped ended up being a small converted to gardening space the following year.
 We carefully scraped off all of the wood chips, raking up as much as we possibly could.
 These wood chips were never tilled in.
 The pile only ever sat on top of the ground.

 We grew 100′ beds, 30″ wide and the chips had spanned a little over 2 beds.
 I planted jalapeño peppers down the one row (center of the frame.)
 Basil grew in the bed to the left of the peppers.
 You can see it flowering.
 And to the left of the basil were tomatoes.

 You know, it’s ok if someone chooses to garden in a different style than you.
 I’ll NEVER attack any particular organic gardening method (Ahem.
 “Back to Eden”).
-I’m simply sharing why we’ve chosen not use wood chip mulch on our garden after I jumped on a bandwagon when I heard about it in the beginning.
+I’m simply sharing why we have chosen not to use wood chip mulch in our garden after I jumped on a bandwagon when I heard about it in the beginning.
 My goal is to help those considering wood chip mulching to at least make an educated decision.